dmitrii-galantsev/e-birdhouse/docs/DATABASE.md

     mov   int);
 ```

-Don't forget to expose the database to public network
+Don't forget to expose the database to public network.